 The Google Drive API allows you to create apps that leverage Google Drive cloud storage.
-You can develop applications that integrate with Google Drive, and create robust functionality in your application using Google Drive API.
+You can develop applications that integrate with Drive, and create robust functionality in your application using the Drive API.

-This diagram shows the relationship between your Google Drive app, Google Drive, and Google Drive API:
+This diagram shows the relationship between your Drive app, Drive, and the Drive API:

 These terms define the key components shown in Figure 1: